 This refers to the stretching of the wavelength of light radiation.
 It can be caused by the Doppler effect or by photon interactions with mass and gravity.
 The Doppler effect occurs when a light source is getting further away, either because we are moving away from it or it is moving away from us.
 This causes its wavelength to appear longer and its frequency to therefore appear lower.
 The longer wavelengths of visible light lie at the red end of the rainbow spectrum, hence the name.

-Redshift can also result from a photon interacting with (or moving away from) a gravitational field.
-Photons have inertial mass, and they are therefore affected by gravity.
+Redshift also result from a photon interacting with (or moving away from) a gravitational field.
+Photons have inertial mass (even though they have no rest mass), and they are therefore affected by gravity.
 Such interactions will reduce their energy.
-A reduction in energy means a reduction in frequency, and since the speed of light is constant, this results in an increase in wavelength (see more here).
+A reduction in energy means a reduction in frequency, and since the speed of light is constant, and this results in a relativistic increase in wavelength.
+This redshift is observed in solar photons arriving at Earth.

 Root-energy: